Last updated 23rd March, 2025

 Under permitted development, your prefab extension can extend up to 8 metres at the rear of your property and must be no more than 4 metres higher than your existing home.

 It is also important the area where you are installing the prefab extension is fully prepared.
-For example, the groundwork will need to be level and secure, and if there any issues or bumps in the ground, excavation may be required.
+For example, the groundwork will need to be level and secure, and if there are any issues or bumps in the ground, excavation may be required.
 Plumbing and wiring will also need to be fixed or installed before the extension can be fixed in place.

 You can add on a prefab extension to almost any part of your home, including the rear and side, or even a wrap-around installation.